MarcoSteinke/MovingPoint-Lightweight-Java-2D-Game-Engine/README.md

 ```

-## 3 Run the build.sh in the project's root folder to run MovingPoint with all of its packages.
+## 3 Run the build.sh in the project's root folder to run net.bestofcode.MovingPoint.MovingPoint with all of its packages.

 ## 4 Profit!
 You can now develop your first game.

 In the Tutorials folder you will find some Examples on things
 which you could try out!
-Also examples on how to use MovingPoint
+Also examples on how to use net.bestofcode.MovingPoint.MovingPoint

 !!
 Examples will be added again during the next weeks !!